mattstratton/conducky/plan.md

 - [ ] If a comment has been edited, it should be marked so users know it was edited.
 - [ ] All edits or deletions of comments should be stored in the audit log (pending audit log implementation).

+## Future Refactors & Technical Debt

+- [ ] Refactor report detail pages (reporter and admin/responder) to use shared components for report metadata, evidence, and comments.
+Minimize code duplication and use role-based conditional rendering where possible, while keeping security and clarity.
+(Add after initial admin/responder UI is complete)

 ---